D'Orbigny's slider: Diseases

 The turtles are susceptible to diseases such as pneumonia, dystocia, bone decalcification, vitamin deficiency, gastroenteritis, and prolapses.

 Pet owners must avoid using small objects as decoration in their tank, because they tend to eat everything they can.
 Such small objects, such as pebbles and plastic decorations, may lead to gut impaction, which is very likely to require surgical intervention.

 Despite being very hardy, they may have rachitis, a disease that makes the shell soft due to protein deficiency.
 It may be corrected by adding protein to meals, especially through fish.

-Placing turtles in abrasive surfaces can also cause plastron injuries, which provide an entrance point to fungi and bacteria.
+Placing turtles in abrasive surfaces can also cause injuries to the plastron, which provide an entrance point to fungi and bacteria.

 Allowing the animal to maintain its temperature around an optimal point (between 28 and 34 degrees Celsius) is a necessity.
 Providing the turtles with daily sun light or special UV light so that they can properly metabolize vitamin D will avoid metabolic issues.